| Browsing

 such as buffer overflows.
 A buffer overflow vulnerability

 in Netscape 4.x exists in viewing Image files.
+Apart from that, both novice and

 advanced users could be tricked in supplying personal